NieShenRuc/LLaDA-Pre/README.md

 ## FAQ
 Here, we address some common questions about LLaDA.

+### 0. How do I train my own LLaDA?
+Please refer to [GUIDELINES.md](GUIDELINES.md) for the guidelines.
+You can also refer to [SMDM](https://github.com/ML-GSAI/SMDM), which follows the same training process as LLaDA and has open-sourced its code.

 ### 1. What is the difference between LLaDA and BERT?

+Our motivation is not to improve BERT, nor to apply image generation methods like [MaskGIT](https://arxiv.org/abs/2202.04200) to text. **Our goal is to explore a theoretically complete language modeling approach — masked diffusion models.**
+During this process, we simplified the approach and discovered that the loss function of masked diffusion models is related to the loss functions of BERT and MaskGIT.
+You can find our theoretical research process in Question 7.

-LLaDA employs a masking ratio that varies randomly between 0 and 1, while BERT uses a fixed ratio.
+Specifically, LLaDA employs a masking ratio that varies randomly between 0 and 1, while BERT uses a fixed ratio.
 This subtle difference has significant implications. **The training objective of LLaDA is an upper bound on the negative log-likelihood of the model distribution, making LLaDA a generative model.** This enables LLaDA to naturally